fsantanna/dceu/doc/manual.md

 - A coroutine resumes explicitly from a [resume operation](#resume).
 - A task resumes implicitly from a [broadcast operation](#broadcast).

+Like other [dynamic values](#dynamic-values), coroutines and tasks are also attached to enclosing [blocks](#block), which may terminate and deallocate all of its attached values.
-Before a coroutine or task is [deallocated](#dynamic-values), it is implicitly aborted, and all active [defer statements](#defer) execute automatically in reverse order.
+Nevertheless, before a coroutine or task is deallocated, it is implicitly aborted, and all active [defer statements](#defer) execute automatically in reverse order.

-A task is lexically attached to the block in which it is created, such that when the block terminates, the task is implicitly terminated (triggering active defers).
+`TODO: lex`

 A task pool groups related active tasks as a collection.
 A task that lives in a pool is lexically attached to the block in which the